jasonliang-dev/spry/musings.md

 - Dynamic array
 - Open addressing hash map
 - Min heap priority queue
-- Queue backed by a ring buffer
+- Unbounded queue backed by a ring buffer

 STL exists, yes, but I would like to compile my program in a reasonable time please.
 Also, the STL containers hits debug performance pretty hard.

 ## Algorithms

+- `profile.cpp` - Producer/consumer with unbounded queue
-- JSON parsing (recursive descent)
+- `json.cpp` -  recursive descent parsing
-- A\* pathfinding
+- `tilemap.cpp` - A\* pathfinding

 Since tilemaps are grids, and it's not uncommon for graph nodes to have the same costs for traversal, JPS is a good fit, and I'd like to put it in this